- They managed to get a cameo from Stan "The Man" Lee in How The Amazing Spider-Man Should Have Ended.

 - In their Guardians of the Galaxy HISHE, Ronan being smart enough to just ignore Starlord this time and just win.

-- Quicksilver saving both Trask and Mystique so quickly, the only time he becomes visible at all occurs when he takes Mystique away to safety, then brings Xavier in to assure Trask of mutants' goodness.
+- In How X-Men: Days of Future Past Should Have Ended, Quicksilver saving both Trask and Mystique so quickly, the only time he becomes visible at all occurs when he takes Mystique away to safety, then brings Xavier in to assure Trask of mutants' goodness.
 Later, Quicksilver unmasks Batman (who seems more protective about his secret identity than he does now) without him noticing.

 - The ''Age of Ultron'' teaser parody has Ultron quoting various Disney movies.
 Hearing him quote "A Whole New World" actually does sound cooler than the Avengers give him credit for, considering the words "shining, shimmering, splendid" fit Ultron's character surprisingly well.

-- Doubling as a Crowning Moment of Funny Batman gets one in How The Avengers: Age Of Ultron Should Have Ended - Part One where he survives a planet destroying meteor simply BECAUSE HE'S BATMAN.
+- Doubling as a Crowning Moment of Funny Batman gets one in How Avengers: Age of Ultron Should Have Ended – Part One where he survives a planet destroying meteor simply BECAUSE HE'S BATMAN.

-- In How The Avengers: Age Of Ultron Should Have ended - Part Two
+- In How Avengers: Age of Ultron Should Have Ended – Part Two

 - Magneto shows up, casually curbstomps the Ultron army, and proceeds to claim Scarlet Witch and Quicksilver as his kids as well as state they're mutants.